STDs and The Law

 Civil (Non-Criminal) Lawsuits

-In New York, the law states that a person has a duty to warn about an STD.
+In New York, the law states that a person has a duty to warn his or her partner about an STD.
 Why?
-Because the law assumes that individuals would not have sex if they knew about the disease beforehand whether that is accurate on a person-by-person case or not.
-A person not warning their sexual partner and transmitting an STD is considered guilty of battery.
+Because the law assumes that individuals would not have sex if they knew about the disease beforehand (however, whether that is truly an accurate assumption depends on the person).
+Therefore, a person not warning his or her sexual partner and transmitting an STD is considered guilty of battery.

 Typically, your partner could sue you for negligence or personal injury, and if you lose, you may have to pay monetary damages for your partner’s costs (therapy, medical treatment, loss of time at work, etc.) and injuries.